-We offer five levels of Obedience Class at Dig It Dogs - Puppy, Beginners Foundation, Bronze, Silver and Gold.
+We offer five levels of Obedience Class at Dig It Dogs - Puppy, Bronze, Silver and Gold.
 Dig It are proud to have 'Listed Status Approval' from the Kennel Club for the Good Citizen Dog scheme and all our training sessions are run under their guidelines.

 The 8 week training courses (there is also a week 9 at which your assessment will take place for Bronze, Silver and Gold) are held in our Obedience Hall and are available most days of the week.
 See the table below for start dates and times.

 For more information please first check out our FREQUENTLY ASKED QUESTIONS.
 To check availability or to book onto classes email email@example.com

 Registration forms (CLICK HERE to download form) and full payment must be returned prior to the start of any course.
 You should check for availability before sending in payment and to check the class levels as these are sometimes adjusted due to demand.

 This includes the assessment for Bronze, Silver and Gold which will take place in week 9.

 Note that whether booking for a follow on obedience course or your first obedience course at Dig it Dogs, please be advised that your course place can only be considered secured once payment has been received and you have received email confirmation via firstname.lastname@example.org